Well Pump Maintenance: Complete Annual Checklist (Monthly, Quarterly & Seasonal Tasks)

 Annual tasks go deeper than quarterly checks.
 Schedule these every spring, before peak summer demand.

 “Strange odors or unusual taste require water testing to identify bacterial contamination,” per Kocher & Geo Well Drilling’s maintenance guidance.
-Do not attempt to interpret water quality changes without a lab test — refer to EPA standards for safe levels rather than making that call yourself.
+Don’t attempt to interpret water quality changes without a lab test.
+Refer to EPA standards for safe levels rather than making that call yourself.

-Pump run time check.
-Time how long the pump runs to fill the tank from cut-in to cut-out.
-If run time has grown 20% or more compared to last year, the pump is losing efficiency — typically a sign of impeller wear or a slow underground leak.
+Pump run time check: time how long the pump runs to fill the tank from cut-in to cut-out.
+We recommend recording this number each year.
+If run time has grown 20% or more compared to last year, the pump is losing efficiency, typically a sign of impeller wear or a slow underground leak.

-Pressure tank age review.
-Pressure tank bladders last 5–10 years on average.
-A tank over 10 years old should be professionally pressure-tested.
+Pressure tank age review: pressure tank bladders last 5-10 years on average.
+We suggest scheduling a professional pressure test once the tank reaches 10 years old.
 Replacement tanks start at $200+.

-Pump controller inspection.
-Have a pump technician verify correct amperage draw and inspect the pump controller — a replacement controller costs about $75 (Family Handyman).
-A repeatedly tripping breaker that does not reset cleanly signals serious motor trouble, not an electrical nuisance.
+Pump controller inspection: have a pump technician verify correct amperage draw and inspect the pump controller.
+A replacement controller costs about $75 (Family Handyman).
+A repeatedly tripping breaker that doesn’t reset cleanly signals serious motor trouble, not an electrical nuisance.

 Freezing is the leading cause of sudden pipe and fitting failures in cold climates.
 A $20 prevention in October is far cheaper than a $400+ burst-pipe repair in February.

-Inspect heat tape.
-If heat tape is already on above-ground pipes, plug it in each fall and verify the thermostat activates when chilled.
-Replace tape that is cracked, frayed, or older than 5–7 years.
+Inspect heat tape: if heat tape is already on above-ground pipes, plug it in each fall and verify the thermostat activates when chilled.
+Replace tape that’s cracked, frayed, or older than 5-7 years.
 Damaged heat tape is a fire hazard, not just an insulation problem.

 FAQ